 How one perceptive horse changed the understanding of animal intelligence forever.

 The human dream to observe animal intelligence finally came true in 1891.
 In Berlin, a retired math teacher communicated with a horse through a series of nods and hoof taps.
 Together, they proved to crowds of people that animal intelligence was no hoax.
 Human/animal conversations were no longer limited to stories, such as the Indian fable with intuitive talking fish or the biblical story of Eve negotiating with a snake.
-No, Clever Hans, the Orlov Trotter stallion, spelled words and solved math equations with his owner and teacher, William von Osten.
+No, Clever Hans, the Orlov Trotter stallion, spelled words and solved math equations with his owner and teacher, Wilhelm von Osten.

 When the Cat and Bear Failed, He Tried the Horse

-William von Osten devoutly believed in greater animal intelligence.
+Wilhelm von Osten devoutly believed in greater animal intelligence.
 Even after his failed experimentation with cats and bears, he maintained his beliefs.
 As a phrenologist, he claimed the shape and size of a brain made all the difference in determining an animal’s mental abilities (a theory that has since been disproven).
 That’s why he sought out Hans the horse.

 The Orlov Trotter is a horse bred to love people and learn quickly.
 Due to these traits and years of training, Hans did exceptionally well with von Osten’s instruction — so well that a Hans Commission was formed to debunk what was viewed as an impossible display of animal intelligence.